Skip to main content

 Creative work is delayed gratification.
 Social media is instant gratification.
 Your brain wants the quick hit, not the slow burn of crafting something meaningful.
 Fighting this urge all day is exhausting.

-Zone On: Focus Without Killing Your Creativity
+Zone On: A Focus Ritual

 1. Start with the "Shitty First Draft"